RAM Evaluation Results

 GLM-4.7-Flash0.0730.0%3.3%

-Key insight: GLM-4.7-Flash tensors are 18× more homogeneous than Qwen tensors.
-With a sensitivity score span of just 0.073, there is almost no variation for RAM to exploit.
-The algorithm correctly responds by making minimal allocation changes (0% at 2-bit, only 3.3% at 16-bit), effectively falling back to near-uniform quantisation.
+This is telling.
+GLM-4.7-Flash tensors are 18x more uniform than Qwen tensors.
+With a sensitivity span of just 0.073, there's almost no variation for RAM to work with.
+The algorithm correctly responds by barely changing anything (0% at 2-bit, only 3.3% at 16-bit), effectively falling back to near-uniform quantisation.

-This explains why RAM’s benefit on GLM-4.7-Flash is modest compared to its impact on Qwen models.
-It is not a limitation of the algorithm — it is a property of the model.
+That explains why RAM's benefit on GLM-4.7-Flash is modest compared to its impact on Qwen models.
+It's not an algorithm problem; it's a model property.
 When the architecture produces uniformly sensitive tensors, the correct allocation is uniform.
-RAM correctly identifies this and acts accordingly.
+RAM correctly figures this out and acts accordingly.

 Compression Efficiency

-Raw compression ratio and raw perplexity degradation do not tell the full story individually.
-Compression efficiency — defined as the ratio of perplexity degradation to compression ratio — captures how much quality you sacrifice per unit of compression.
+Raw compression ratio and raw perplexity degradation don't tell the full story on their own.
+Compression efficiency, the ratio of perplexity degradation to compression ratio, captures how much quality you sacrifice per unit of compression.

 ModelConditionCompressionPPL DegradationEfficiency